ProtocolONE/ptah-docs/content/docs/seo.md

 bookToc: true
 ---

-# SEO checklist for your gaming landing page
+# SEO checklist for your game's landing page
 ***

 The best SEO strategies help you to increase organic traffic and rankings in search engines.

-First of all, you should always keep in touch that your website is designed for humans who use search engines.
+People often find your landing page by searching for something on the internet.

-**As follows, you have to optimize your content by already knowing what words and phrases your audience is searching for.**
+**Meaning, you have to optimize your content with words and phrases your audience would be searching for.**

 {{< figure src="/images/seo.png">}}

-Ptah helps you to optimize landing page perfectly.
+Ptah helps you optimize your landing page so search engine bots can index it, easily understand what it is about and rank it high enough in the search results.
 It's the essential part that increases traffic to your web page.
-We recommend using Ptah Settings to adjust SEO parameters of your landing page.
+You can use Ptah Settings to adjust SEO parameters of your landing page.

-To achieve the goals of your landing page you can follow this checklist:
+Here's the checklist to get you started:

-**For the web page URLs:**
+**For web page URLs:**

 - [Choose the right domain name for your page](#choose-the-right-domain-name)
 - [Set up the secure protocol HTTPS](#set-up-the-secure-protocol-https)
 - [Keep reader-friendly URLs](#keep-reader-friendly-urls)

-**For the web page descriptions:**
+**For web page descriptions:**

 - [Add a page title](#add-a-page-title)
 - [Add a page description](#add-a-page-description)